tsightler/ring-mqtt/README.md

     - Doorbell (Ding) Events
     - Lights (for devices with lights)
     - Siren (for devices with siren support)
-    - Camera (snapshot images on motion events)
+    - Camera (snapshot images refreshe on motion events or scheduled refresh interval).
+Please note that live video is NOT supported by this addon and likely will not ever be due to limitation of MQTT.
     - Device info sensor with detailed state information such as (exact info varies by device):
       - Wireless Signal/Info
       - Wired network status